-Over the last few years I’ve been gotten nearly a hundred emails asking me what I thought of survey sites and why I’ve never listed any survey sites on The Penny Hoarder.

-But, it is easy work and if you’re interested in this type of work, I’ve finally put together a list of the best survey sites.

-[Now]

-Over the last few years I’ve gotten nearly a hundred emails asking me what I thought of survey sites and why I’ve never listed any survey sites on The Penny Hoarder.
+Over the last few years I’ve gotten nearly 100 emails asking me what I thought of survey sites and why I’ve never listed any here.

-But, it’s easy work and if you’re interested in this type of work, I’ve finally put together a list of our favorites.
+But, it’s easy.
+If you’re interested in this type of work, I’ve finally put together a list of our favorites.